SethRobertson/GitBestPractices/0main.md

 operations are in progress.
 Of course, if you have a backup from in the middle of a git operation, you might need to do some recovery.
 The data should all be present though.
-When performing git experiments involving the working directory, a copy instead of a clone may be more appropriate.
+When performing git experiments involving items other than normally reachable commits, a copy instead of a clone may be more appropriate.

 However, if you want a "pure git" solution, something like, which clones everything in a directory of repos, this may be what you need: